Muhammed Enes Durmuş

-Muhammed Enes Durmuş (born 8 January 1997) is a Turkish professional footballer who plays as a midfielder for Kastamonuspor 1966 on loan from İstanbulspor.
+Muhammed Enes Durmuş (born 8 January 1997) is a Turkish professional footballer who plays as a midfielder for Amed S.F.K. on loan from İstanbulspor.

 Professional career

 Muhammed Enes transferred to Göztepe in July 2017 from the Beşiktaş academy.
 He made his professional debut for Göztepe in a 1-0 Süper Lig loss to Kayserispor on 20 August 2017.